SaminGroup/Dolezal-Surface-Calcs/README.md

                    lifting.
 Because it was only a few numbers I did each coverage one-by-one and added them to the file workfuncs.txt by hand as I went. plot-work.py plots the work function versus coverage.
 Unfortunately, the LOCPOT files are very large and I was unable to upload these.

 POSCAR-MC2-B2-Bulk-Supercell.vasp is the structure I used to cut the (0 1 0), (0 1 1), and (1 1 1) surface slabs.
-If you want to learn a fast and easy way to prepare surface slabs with VESTA please check out the PDF file "easy-surface-prep-with-vesta.pdf".The python script add_vacuum.py is a quick way to easily add a vacuum of your surface slab
+If you want to learn a fast and easy way to prepare surface slabs with VESTA please check out the PDF file "easy-surface-prep-with-vesta.pdf".
+The python script add_vacuum.py is a quick way to easily add a vacuum of your surface slab